What is a dismissal without prejudice?

 Dismissal of Criminal Charges with Prejudice

-Depending on the country, a felony or misdemeanor criminal proceeding which ends prematurely due to error, mistake, or misconduct, may end as being dismissed with prejudice or without prejudice.
+Depending on the country, a felony or misdemeanor criminal proceeding that ends prematurely due to error, mistake, or misconduct may end as being dismissed with or without prejudice.
 If the case ends without prejudice, the defendant may be retried.
 If the case ends with a dismissal with prejudice, it is over, and they cannot be re-charged.

-In general, a case is dismissed with prejudice if jeopardy has attached.
-When a prosecution begins, jeopardy attaches – in a jury trial, it attaches when the jury is empaneled, and in a bench trial, when the first witness is sworn.
+Generally, a case is dismissed with prejudice if jeopardy is attached (the government can never refile it).
+When a trial begins, jeopardy attaches – in a jury trial, it attaches when the jury is empaneled, and in a bench trial, when the first witness is sworn.
 In the case of a jury trial, jeopardy attaches when the jury is empaneled, and dismissal (for prosecutorial misconduct or harmful error) at that point must be with prejudice.
 In the case of a bench trial (trial by the judge only), jeopardy attaches when the first witness in the case is sworn.

 Dismissal After a Trial